The Law of Large Numbers for Large Stable Matchings: A College Admissions Model

 \subsection{Generation of Matching Outcomes}

 The matching outcomes are generated as follows.
 First, each individual student $i$ reports her rank order list of colleges to a central decision maker, according to a \bi{report map} $\alpha_{s,i}: \mathcal{\tilde S} \times \mathcal{\tilde Z} \rightarrow \mathcal{R}$, where $\mathcal{R}$ denotes a set of rank-order lists of colleges, $\mathcal{\tilde S}$ denotes the support of $\tilde S$, and $\mathcal{\tilde Z}$ denotes the support of $\tilde Z$.
 Hence each student reports her rank order list to the central decision maker.
 Our framework allows for a setting where the set $\mathcal{R}$ admits only rank-order lists that meet a certain length limit.
-(See \cite{Kojima/Pathak:09:AER} for such restriction's role in inducing manipulated reports in matching markets.)
+(See \cite{Kojima/Pathak:09:AER} who assume such restrictions in studying manipulated reports in matching markets.)
 Similarly, each college $j$ reports its priority indices of students and a threshold $c_j$ to a central decision maker, according to a report map $\alpha_{c,j}:\mathcal{\tilde S} \times \mathcal{\tilde Z} \rightarrow \Omega^n \times \Xi$, where $\Omega$ denotes the support of the priority index $\omega_{ij}$, and $\Xi$ the support of thresholds $c_{j}$.
-Thus, each college reports their priority indexes of the students and a threshold to the central decision maker.
+Thus, each college reports their priority indices for the students and a threshold to the central decision maker.
 We define the map:

 The report profile $\boldsymbol{t} = (r_1,...,r_n,\tilde t_1,...,\tilde t_m) \in \mathcal{T}$, $r_i \in \mathcal{R}$ and $\tilde t_j = (\omega_j,c_j) \in \Omega^{n} \times \Xi$, $\omega_j = (\omega_{1j},...,\omega_{nj})$, denotes the combination of the rank order lists $r_i$ submitted by the students, the priority index profile $\omega_j = (\omega_{1j},...,\omega_{nj}) \in \Omega^n$ of colleges over the students, and thresholds $c_j$.
 Thus, the notation, $\alpha(\tilde S, \tilde Z) =\boldsymbol{t}$, with $\boldsymbol{t} = (r_1,...,r_n,\tilde t_1,...,\tilde t_m) \in \mathcal{T}$, expresses that each student $i$ with type $S_i$ reports her rank-order list $r_i$, and each college $j$ with type $C_j$ reports its priority index vector $\omega_j$ and the threshold $c_j$.
 It is important to note that we do not require that the reports truthfully reveal the preferences of the students or colleges.